-Now, more than ever, is the importance of managing stress and healthy routine.
+Now, more than ever, managing stress and a healthy routine is crucial.
 Between working from home – homeschooling your 10 year old – hoping that your company continues to ride this wave – there are endless reasons to feel stressed and anxious right now.
-As difficult as it may be, any sense of routine, healthy habits and stress relief can help during this time.
+As difficult as it may be, any sense of routine and stress relief can help during this time.

-When we feel stressed or anxious, our bodies release cortisol – the stress hormone – which can increase appetite and is shown to increase fat and sugar intake.
-As I have shared with many of my clients, it is natural for humans to reach for sugary or high carb options during stressful life events.
-This is because of brain hormones telling us we need these foods for quick fuel and the release of our happy hormones for momentary relief.
-Naturally, this eat and trigger affect causes us to do this out of habit.
-Temporarily these foods can provide some relief, but research shows that making these choices more often over time can negatively impact your mood.
+When we feel stressed or anxious, our bodies release cortisol – the stress hormone – which can increase appetite.
+Cortisol shown to increase fat and sugar intake.
+It is natural for humans to reach for sugary or high carb options during stressful life events.
+This is because brain hormones tell us we need such foods for quick fuel and to release happy hormones for momentary relief.
+Naturally, this eat and trigger effect causes us to continue out of habit.
+Temporarily these foods can provide some relief, but research shows that making such choices often over time can negatively impact your mood.

 Try our best to focus on maintaining some – any – sense of healthy habits and mindfulness.

 Eating a balanced diet (80% real whole lean proteins, fruits and vegetables, whole grains that are low in added sugar and saturated fat and 20% some treats) and being physically active can help improve well-being and alleviate depression.
 Snacking on whole foods or trying new, healthy pantry staple recipes can be a fun way to tackle healthy eating.

 The next time you’re feeling overwhelmed try journaling, reading a book or calling a friend.
 Move your body every day – whether it is a walk outside, a fitness app or deep cleaning.
 You’ll feel productive and better overall because of it.